konstantinkobs/SimLoss/README.md

 ## Appendix

-To provide more insight into SimLoss, we also provide a version of this paper with an appendix on Arxiv.
+To provide more insight into SimLoss, we also provide a version of this paper with an appendix on arXiv.
 It explores the relation of SimLoss and other loss functions that use a probability matrix.

 Link: **Coming Soon**